good-loop/doc/pages/policy/equal-opportunities.md

 applicants unless there is a genuine occupational qualification which limits the post to this particular group, in which case this must be clearly stated.

 (c) All vacancies will be circulated internally.

+(d) To encourage diversity, whenever feasible, vacancies will be circulated via channels that encourage under-represented groups to apply, in addition to normal channels.

 (d) All descriptions and specifications for posts will include only requirements that are necessary and justifiable for the effective performance